The ball goes from right foot to left foot, as if on a piece of string.

 Countless defenders were left staring in astonishment at the slither of space Iniesta had gracefully exploited to keep the ball moving.

-The curtain has now fallen on his 16-season Barcelona career which gives us a perfect excuse to look back on every home kit he’s worn through the years.
+The curtain has long fallen on his 16-season Barcelona career, which gives us a perfect excuse to look back on every home kit he’s worn through the years.

 The first fleeting steps of Iniesta in the iconic Barcelona colours.
 Note the lack of sponsor.

 Iniesta played eight times but couldn’t stop Barcelona finishing sixth in La Liga, which was their worst position in 15 years.

 Seriously below what a squad packed full of talent like Xavi, Frank de Boer, Carles Puyol, Marc Overmars, Juan Roman Riquelme and Patrick Kluivert was capable of.